-Alexander McClay Williams, was sent to Glen Mills reform school, after being accused of setting a barn on fire.
+Alexander McClay Williams was sent to Glen Mills reform school, after being accused of setting a barn on fire.
 Alexander was supposed to serve four years at this facility for juvenile delinquents.
-During his sentence a Caucasian woman by the name of Vida Robare, was murdered at this location.
-She was brutally stabbed forty seven times with an ice pick.
+During his sentence, a Caucasian woman by the name of Vida Robare was murdered at this location.
+She was brutally stabbed forty-seven times with an ice pick.
 Many people including the victim's family, acknowledged that this was a crime of passion.
-Fred Robare, husband of the Vida, was the obvious suspect.
+Fred Robare, the husband of the Vida, was the obvious suspect.

 Sam Lemon has Worked Hard to Prove Alexander Williams was Innocent

 Sam Lemon, an outstanding author was interviewed during the Fox 29 News feature.
 He turned out to be the stranger that discovered new evidence which proves Alexander McClay Williams, was an innocent victim of the justice system.
 "Originally, my goal was to find out why he would do this."
 News reporter O'Connell mentioned during the broadcast how, "Lemon, has been researching this case for the past thirty years because his great-grandfather William Ridley, was the attorney who originally represented Williams during his murder trial."
 With tremendous compassion, Lemon, went on to express, "The image of him sitting in that electric chair with a hood over his head, I can't get that out of my mind.
 This story haunts me."
 Chris O'Connell also mentioned, "Lemon uncovered a trove of new evidence.
 Forged documents, changing Williams' age and Robare's death certificate written in different color ink days before the boy was even arrested.
 The headlines of the day saying: 'The Crime Was Committed By An Adult.'
 The bloody handprint on the wall although Williams never had a speck of blood on him that day."